City of Laconia City Clerk's Office

 Vehicle Registration - Frequently Asked Questions

-Due to limited staffing we are unable to provide permit fee amounts over the telephone.
+To comply fully with the Driver Privacy Protection Act we are not permitted to give motor vehicle fees over the telephone.
 Please click the button below to get an estimate on-line.

 At the request of the State of NH - DMV, please have photo identification available for all Motor Vehicle transactions.

 What do I need to renew my registration?

 A previously issued NH registration or a copy of your previously issued NH registration is the fastest way.
 We may be able to look up your registration for you; you must have a government issued photo ID, your plate number and be a registered owner to the vehicle.
 Please note that looking up registrations with a photo ID is limited to three (3) per customer.

 What do I need to process a new registration?